rafael-santiago/cutest/doc/README.md

 | ``--cutest-log-detail`` | a file path pointing to the detail template |
 | ``--cutest-log-footer`` | a file path pointing to the footer template |

-Into the layout goes the specific tokens related with the chosen format well as the variables that belongs relevant info about the logged process.
+Into the template goes the specific tokens related with the chosen format well as the variables that belongs relevant infos about the logged process.

 Table 2 brings a listing of these variables and what they represent.